Ayurvedic Nutrition

 Ready to explore sattvic eating further?

-1. Start with kitchari — the classic sattvic one-pot meal that is easy to make and deeply nourishing
+1. Start with kitchari.
+The classic sattvic one-pot meal.
+Easy to make, deeply nourishing

-3. Read more — discover how to eat for your specific dosha for personalised guidance
+3. Read more.
+See how to eat for your specific dosha for personalised guidance

 Frequently Asked Questions

-Sattvic foods include fresh fruits, vegetables, whole grains, legumes, nuts, seeds, honey, ghee, and fresh dairy.
-These foods are light, nourishing, and easy to digest, promoting clarity and peace of mind.
+Sattvic foods are fresh fruits, vegetables, whole grains, legumes, nuts, seeds, honey, ghee, and fresh dairy.
+They're light, nourishing, easy to digest.
+Together they promote clarity and a peaceful mind.

 Ayurveda traditionally considers sattvic foods to support mental calm and emotional balance.
-Fresh, wholesome foods may help reduce restlessness and promote a settled mind, though individual results vary.
+Fresh, wholesome foods may help reduce restlessness and promote a settled mind.
+Individual results vary.

-While the sattvic diet is vegetarian, not all vegetarian food is sattvic.
-Sattvic eating also avoids overly processed, stale, excessively spicy, or artificially flavoured foods — even if they are technically vegetarian.
+The sattvic diet is vegetarian, but not all vegetarian food is sattvic.
+Sattvic eating also avoids overly processed, stale, heavily spiced or artificially flavoured food.
+Even if it's technically vegetarian.

-Start gradually by increasing fresh fruits and vegetables, cooking with ghee instead of refined oils, reducing processed foods, and eating meals at regular times in a calm environment.
+Start gradually.
+Add more fresh fruits and vegetables.
+Cook with ghee instead of refined oils.
+Reduce processed foods.
+Eat meals at regular times in a calm environment.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.